wp-insider/simple-membership/simple-membership/readme.txt

 - Added an appropriate error message for when a user tries to re-use the special registration complete link.
 - Check if the registration completion link (if present in the URL) is valid.
 Show an appropriate error message to prevent confusion.
 - The bulk membership level change feature will updaet the WP user role also (if specified in the target memership level configuration).
+- The transactions in the payments menu can now be searched using a Subscriber ID values also.

 = 4.2.4 =
 - Improved the enqueue_validation_scripts() function to work better with block themes.